 - Practice speed-reading without losing accuracy.

-- Mentally take note of the type of information in each paragraph
+- Skim for keywords and mentally note the type of information in each paragraph.

 - Avoid overthinking; stick to the option best supported by the text.